StepSisStuck/DCITP-SP-Y1-S1-ClassNotes/Fundamental of Programming (FOP)/Theory Notes/Topic 1c.md

 | `static` | Used to define a static method or property for a class |
 | `get` | Used to define a getter method for an object property |
 | `set` | Used to define a setter method for an object property |

+# Summary

+- A variable is a named storage for data.
+We can use variables to store data.
+- Although we can declare a variable using the var keyword, it does not require the var keyword.
+- However, it is a good practice to always use the var keyword to declare a variable.